CS234319/safot/Material/Tutorials/sml/datatypes.md

 end
 ```

-Type safety?
-None.
+type safety? none.

-- Same memory block is allocated to either (nothing) / (length) / (radius) / (width + height)
+* same memory block is allocated to either (nothing) / (length) / (radius) / (width + height)
-- It is the programmer's responsibility to make that for each value of field
-  kind, only the correct fields are accessed.
+* programmer's responsibility to make sure that only the correct fields are accessed

 ---

-## Redoing variant records with datatype
+## redoing variant records with datatype

-In SML:
-  - Code is shorter:
+in SML - code is shorter
-    - use Cartesian product instead of record
-    - fewer keywords
-    - no semicolons
-    - minimal baggage

 ```sml
 datatype shape =